14 columnists and executives of the paper handed down prison sentences varying between 2.5 years and 8 years, 1 month and 15 days

 The newspaper’s attorney Bülent Utku was sentenced to 4 years and 6 months while accounting department employee Emre İper was sentenced to 3 years, 1 month and 15 days in prison.

-Turhan Günay, the editor of the newspaper’s book supplement, was acquitted of both the “abuse of authority” and the “helping a terrorist organization without being its member” charges.
+Turhan Günay, the editor of the newspaper’s book supplement, was acquitted of both the “abuse of authority” and the “aiding a terrorist organization without being its member” charges.
 Günay had spent 272 days in pretrial detention before his release in 2017.
 Accountants Bülent Yener and Günseli Özaltay were also acquitted.

 All of the defendants charged with “abuse of authority” in the indictment were acquitted of that charge.